 Check off the items as you do them to see progress and identify items missed or falling behind on.

 Helps you stay on top of your priority tasks.

 A checklist makes your employees more efficient and effective and motivates them to take action and finish tasks.

 That immense feeling of satisfaction when you have completed a long checklist of tasks to-do.
 The simple pleasure of crossing off items that you have completed on your to-do list give you such a blissful positive feeling and motivators you even more.

 Positive results increase motivation.
 Every time we experience even the smallest amounts of success, our brains release dopamine which gives us a feeling of pleasure that makes us eager to repeat the experience.

 Keeping track of daily tasks and completing tasks efficiently and quickly with far fewer mistakes allows you to accomplish far more things in your day.

 Why is a checklist important?
 Checklists ensure tasks we set out to do during the day will be completed correctly by clearly outlining the steps we must not miss.
 Speed and efficiency help time management, and task management empowers teams to be productive.

 Free up your brainpower for more creative things.

-Let process automation and technology take over repetitive and recurring tasks as that is what they are great for and takes the pressure off of remembering.
-Giving way for more time to be creative which computers are not so great at.
+Let process automation and technology take over repetitive and recurring tasks, as that is what they are great for, and take the pressure off of remembering.
+Giving way for more time to be creative, which computers are not so great at.